untra/polyglot/seo.md

 ---
 layout: page
-title: SEO Recipies
+title: SEO Recipes
 permalink: seo/
 lang: en
 ---
-## Recipes for Search Engine Optimization
+# Recipes for Search Engine Optimization using Polyglot

+If you have installed the `jekyll-polyglot` gem, these additions to your site header can easily provide your jekyll blog with Google-powered SEO bonuses.

+## HTML Language Declaration

 Per [W3C Internationalization Best Practices](http://www.w3.org/International/geo/html-tech/tech-lang.html#ri20060630.133615821)
 you can set the default language of every page with a meta tag.
 Just add the following to your header:
 {% highlight html %}
 <meta http-equiv="Content-Language" content="!!LANGUAGE!!">
 {% endhighlight %}

+## Multi-language SEO using hreflang alternate tags

 You can easily add [hreflang alternate tags](https://support.google.com/webmasters/answer/189077?hl=en) to your site, achieving SEO with google multi-language searches.
 Add the following to your header: